Tally light

-In a television studio, a tally light is a small signal-lamp on a professional video camera or monitor.
-It is usually located just above the lens or on the electronic viewfinder (EVF) and communicates, for the benefit of those in front of the camera as well as the camera operator, that the camera is 'live' - i.e. its signal is being used for the 'main program' at that moment.
+In a television studio, a tally light (or on air indicator) is a small signal lamp on a professional video camera or monitor.
+It is usually located just above the lens or on the electronic viewfinder (EVF) and communicates, for the benefit of those in front of the camera as well as the camera operator, that the camera is live (i.e. its signal is being used for the main program at that moment).

+Many non-studio (i.e. intended for offline recording) video cameras—and even digital cameras (such as the Nikon Z50II) capable of filming video—also feature some sort of recording indication.

 For television productions with more than one camera in a multiple-camera setup, the tally lights are generally illuminated automatically by a vision mixer trigger that is fed to a tally breakout board and then to a special video router designed for tally signals.
 The video switcher keeps track of which video sources are selected by the technical director and output to the main program bus.
 A switch automatically closes the appropriate electrical contacts to create a circuit, which activates the tally unit located in the camera control units (CCU).